seanmayer/Docker-Kubernetes-and-Swarm-Crib-Sheet/Docker-Kubernetes-and-Swarm.md

 - `docker buildx inspect --bootstrap` - inspect builder
 - `docker buildx build --platform linux/amd64,linux/arm64,linux/arm/v7 -t <image name> --push .` - build image for multiple platforms

+## Docker Context and SSH Connections

+- Docker Context - https://docs.docker.com/engine/context/working-with-contexts/ (e.g. `docker context --help`, this command shows help for context command)
+    - this is a feature that allows you to connect to remote docker daemons
+    - this is a feature that allows you to connect to remote docker daemons over SSH
+    - this is a feature that allows you to connect to remote docker daemons over SSH and TLS
+    - this is a feature that allows you to connect to remote docker daemons over SSH and TLS and with a CA
+    - this is a feature that allows you to connect to remote docker daemons over SSH and TLS and with a CA and with a client certificate

+- Docker Context commands:
+    - `docker context create --help` - show help for create command (e.g. `docker context create --help`, this command shows help for context create command)
+    - `docker context ls` - list contexts
+    - `docker context use <context name>` - use context
+    - `docker context inspect <context name>` - inspect context
+    - `docker context rm <context name>` - remove context

+- Old way of connecting to remote docker daemons:
+    - DOCKER_HOST="tcp://<ip address>:2376" docker container ls

+- New way of connecting to remote docker daemons:
+    - `docker context create <context name> --docker "host=ssh://<user>@<ip address>"` - create context
+    - `docker context use <context name>` - use context
+    - `docker container ls` - list containers

 # Kubernetes

 - Kubernetes is an open source container orchestration tool